DiTEC-project/pyaerial/README.md

     3. An Autoencoder is then trained with a denoising mechanism to learn associations between input features.
 The full Autoencoder architecture is given in our paper.
 3. **Rule extraction stage.**
-    1. Association rules are then extracted from the trained Autoencoder using Aerial's rule extraction algorithm ( see [rule_extraction.py:generate_rules()](#generaterules)).
+    1. Association rules are then extracted from the trained Autoencoder using Aerial+'s rule extraction algorithm ( see [rule_extraction.py:generate_rules()](#generaterules)).
 Below figure shows an example rule extraction process.
     2. **Example**.
 Assume `$weather$` and `$beverage$` are features with categories `{cold, warm}`